 The Florida Association of Legal Document Preparers, FALDP, has created some basic standards to join this association.
 The basic standards are both academic and experiential.
 Years of experience preparing Florida legal documents can substitute for formal academic training.

-FALDP offers online courses for new legal document preparers, and for legal document preparers relocating to Florida from other states.
+FALDP offers online courses for new legal document preparers; for legal document preparers relocating to Florida from other states; and for document preparers who want to expand their knowledge and services.

 Our Online Courses are offered to help you gain more professional knowledge.
-We are building a Business Development Center for Florida legal document preparers.
-We offer assistance in creating a complete business that you own and operate yourself.
-In addition to offering courses, we also help you create your website.
+We offer Turn Key Business Bundles for Florida legal document preparers to help you start a complete business that you own and operate yourself.
+In addition to offering courses, we also help you create your website and include other business assistance.

 Document Preparer Resources